Book now

 The minimum age that a child can go into the waterpark unaccompanied is 12 years old.
 You should be aware that it is possible to exit our facilities and get straight onto the beach; you must satisfy yourselves that your children are old enough to be responsible and understand where they should be.
 We cannot take any responsibility for unsupervised young people.

-Children Under 9 must be supervised everywhere in the waterpark including on the slides by an adult (18+) as the supervising adult you should not be directly supervising more than two children 5-8 at one time
+Children Under 9 must be supervised everywhere in the waterpark including at, but not on, the slides by an adult (18+) as the supervising adult you should not be directly supervising more than two children 5-8 at one time

 Are my admission tickets refundable?